 Unfortunately, feline kidneys are susceptible to a wide range of life-threatening disorders that can lead to renal dysfunction and death.
 Especially in cats that are seven years of age and older, kidney failure is one of the most frequently observed causes of severe illness.

 As a leading cause of death in cats, kidney failure is one of the most dreaded diseases pet owners may face.
 While many cases are unpredictable and therefore difficult to prevent, knowing the risk factors and early signs are some of the best ways to catch kidney failure in its earliest stages.

-Kidney disease is most prevalent in older cats, but can occur in cats of any age.
+Kidney disease in cats is most prevalent in senior felines, but can occur in cats of any age.
 Cats can be born with abnormal kidneys that never function properly.
 Additionally, outdoor cats run the risk of acute problems because they have more chance of exposure to toxins that can cause kidney failure, namely antifreeze.
-A high risk for kidney disease may be inherited with long-haired breeds (Persians and Angoras) that are more genetically predisposed than short-haired breeds.[/vc_column_text][/vc_column][/vc_row][vc_row][vc_column width=”1/1″][vc_column_text]
+A high risk for kidney disease in cats may be inherited with long-haired breeds (Persians and Angoras) that are more genetically predisposed than short-haired breeds.[/vc_column_text][/vc_column][/vc_row][vc_row][vc_column width=”1/1″][vc_column_text]

 Acute Kidney Failure